 The VCO can be used as an LFO, there is a Lo setting on the octave switch for this and it acts in exactly the same fashion as the Model D VCO 3 except that it does not have the reverse ramp waveform which VCO 3 featured instead of Sharktooth.
 There wasn't space on the panel to add this feature, but if required this can be easily obtained by passing the sawtooth wave through an inverter.
 At low frequencies is actually a VC-LFO rather than a simple LFO, as the frequency can be varied by adding a control voltage to 1v/oct or exp CV inputs, and a negative voltage is acceptable.
 So, if you had lets say 1Hz with 1v applied to the V/oct input, then patching -1v to the 1v/oct input will drop the frequency to 0.25Hz, -2v will take it down to 0.125Hz and so on.
 It will go pretty low, with -5v to the 1V/Oct input it runs at around 0.02Hz, or one cycle every 50 seconds.

 Here are a few video's demonstrating some of the available sounds when used in conjuction with other MiniMod modules.
 Obviously the MiniMod VCO can also be integrated into a larger Eurorack system as a sound or modulation source for almost unlimited sonic exploration.

-Below are video's illustrating the two different types of oscillator sync that are possible with the MiniMod VCO:
+Below is a video illustrating the oscillator sync capability of the MiniMod VCO:

 * THD Measurement taken at 1khz, using a Keithley 2015 THD meter with external Ultra low distortion 0.00001% Sine Wave Signal Generator.
 Confirmed and checked with Visual Analyzer software and Roland UA-55 196/24 USB Audio Interface.